• Facebook

 Featured Trade Resources

-Semiconductors are a top U.S. export after refined oil, aircraft, crude oil, and natural gas.
+Semiconductors are a top U.S. export after refined oil, crude oil, natural gas, civilian aircraft, and automobiles

-82% of U.S. sales are to overseas customers.
+Roughly 70% of U.S. chip sales are to overseas customers

-The United States exported $61.1 billion in semiconductors in 2022 and maintains a consistent trade surplus in semiconductors.
+The United States exported $52.7 billion in semiconductors in 2023 and maintains a consistent trade surplus in semiconductors, including with major trading partners such as China

 Global Semiconductor Value Chain Map